afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 2. Create another constant static array for all the input's GPIO numbers, let's say `mtxInputs`.
 3. Create another constant static array for the assigned input numbers, let's say `mtxNumbers`.
 All of them in the range from 0 to 63.
 4. Call `inputs::addButtonMatrix()`.
-   - First parameter is `mtxSelectors`.
+   - The first parameter is `mtxSelectors`.
-   - Second parameter is the count of GPIOs in `mtxSelectors`.
+   - The second parameter is the count of GPIOs in `mtxSelectors`.
-   - Third parameter is `mtxInputs`.
+   - The third parameter is `mtxInputs`.
-   - Fourth parameter is the count of GPIOs in `mtxInputs`.
+   - The fourth parameter is the count of GPIOs in `mtxInputs`.
-   - Fifth parameter is `mtxNumbers`.
+   - The fifth parameter is `mtxNumbers`.
 The count of items in this array must match the product of the second and fourth parameters.

 For example: